Academic Calendar 2025-2026

 Pandemic Emergency Planning (asynchronous)

-Exclusive registration for: Medicine, Nursing, Pharmacy, Public Health
+Exclusive registration for: Medicine, Nursing, Nutrition, Pharmacy, Physician Assistants & Public Health

 Event Timeframe